helgoboss/helgobox/doc/user-guide.md

 - XY pad (1 axis)
 - Touch strip
 - (Endless) rotary encoder
+- Velocity-sensitive pads or keys

 ###### Button

-Represents a control element that you can "press", that is, something which is just a trigger or has only 2 states (on/off).
-Usually everything which is a button.
-Here's a list of typical *multis*:
+Represents a control element that distinguishes between two possible states only (e.g. on/off), or even just one ("trigger").
+Usually it has the form factor of a button that you can "press".
+Here's a list of typical *buttons*:

 - Play button
 - Switch
 - Sustain pedal

-It's not 100% clear sometimes, e.g. velocity-sensitive keys could be either a multi or a button.
-Choose what is suited best for your musical use case.
+Please note that velocity-sensitive keys should be exposed as "Multi", not as "Button" - unless you know for sure that you are not interested in the velocity sensitivity.

 #### Target